 After this, the fighting went on for more than an hour and the stadium was eventually set on fire in scenes of horrific scenes that shook the world.
 One of the haunting soundtracks of that day was Boban shouting, “Where is the police?
 Where is the bloody police?”
 He was referring, of course, to the lack of police action as the afternoon progressively blackened what should have been a great match of football.

 “The hooligans from Belgrade were ruining our stadium.
 The police at the time, who were absolutely a regime police, did not respond at all,” Boban later noted in Vuk Janic’s documentary, The Last Yugolsav Football Team.
 It illustrated such an unbending courage and dedication to a cause that helps us think of Boban as more than merely a footballer.
-He is national hero, a nearly mystical, romantic figure in the pantheon of footballing greats who commands respect for utilising his influential position as the captain of Dinamo Zagreb to fight for the Croatian cause.
+He is a national hero, a nearly mystical, romantic figure in the pantheon of footballing greats who commands respect for utilising his influential position as the captain of Dinamo Zagreb to fight for the Croatian cause.

 Following that dark day inside the Maksimir stadium, when the police did nothing to stop the descent into chaos, many went to battle when the Croatian War of Independence began.
 One of the major actors in the conflict was Zelijko Raznatovic, more popularly known as Arkan – the Serbian career criminal and murderous paramilitary who became the commander-in-chief of the notoriously hardcore Red Star football fans known as the Delije.